Matcha and digestion: supporting your gut naturally

 • Increase stool volume

-• Maintain a lasting feeling of satiety
+• Maintain a lasting feeling of fullness

 Targeted anti-inflammatory action